Dispatch Signal // README Uplink

 - one dispatch file per date and branch

-- an `## Editor's Note` at the top that summarizes intent and changes in context
+- an `## Editor's Note` at the top that summarizes intent and shifts in context

-- updates to the dispatch as commits happen during the session
+- updates as commits happen during the session so the note stays aligned with the branch

 - migration of standalone plan documents into the relevant dated dispatch entry, followed by removal of the original files

-- chronological history that explains why work happened, not just what changed
+- a chronological history that explains why work happened, not just what changed

 ## Packaging